FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Game Over=This appears in the right-hand side box when a game ends.

-Waiting for opponent=This appears after you have created a public game (through the "Create a game" menu), while you're waiting for an opponent to join it.
+Waiting for opponent=This appears after you have created a public game (through the "Create a game" menu), while you are waiting for an opponent to join it.

 Waiting=This appears in the box while you are playing a game, and are waiting for your opponent to make a move or otherwise finish his/her turn.